MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster-powershell.md

 ## Next steps

-- You should validate the cluster afterwards.
-See [Validate the cluster](cluster-powershell.md) for more information.
+- You should validate the cluster afterwards after making changes.
+See [Validate an Azure Stack HCI cluster](../deploy/validate.md) for more information.
 - Learn how to manage your clusters using Windows Admin Center.
 See [Manage clusters on Azure Stack HCI using Windows Admin Center](cluster.md).